Javascript Methods

 Important

-The value [[TOKY_USERNAME]] must be replaced by your own user name.
+The value [[TOKY_USERNAME][TOKY_USERNAME]] must be replaced by your own user name.
 You can get your user name following the steps in this article

 (function(p) {